 There you go.
 If you love what you do, it shows.

-Once you decided which one you want to pursue – engineering or medicine, with right kind of preparation and guidance, you can clear the respective target exam – JEE or NEET.
+Engineer and doctor both are best in their own field.
+Once you decide which one you want to pursue – engineering or medical, with the right kind of preparation and guidance, you can clear the respective target exam – JEE or NEET.